Sumith2104/Sumith2104/README.md

 I'm a curious and self-driven tech enthusiast from Karnataka 🇮🇳.
 I started my journey in programming during my diploma, where I discovered my passion for coding by winning a coding challenge 🏆.
 Since then, I’ve built multiple real-world projects ranging from bill generators to AI-powered applications.

-Currently, I’m diving deep into **Data Science** while expanding my knowledge in **C programming** for core computer science fundamentals.
+Currently, I’m diving deep into **Data Science** while expanding my knowledge in **Python programming** for core computer science fundamentals.
 I'm also exploring **freelancing**, project management, and full-stack development.

 ---